diff --git a/src/core/shape/2d_primitives.js b/src/core/shape/2d_primitives.js

 * @method tan

-+ * @param {Number} angle the angle, in radians by default or degrees
++ * @param {Number} angle the angle, in radians by default, or according to

 * @return {Number} tangent of the angle.